mtiller/recon/docs/SPEC.md

 ### Variable Data

-As discussed in Section \ref{sec:meld_head}, both variables (conceptually, columns in tables) and objects have an offset and a length provided in the header.
+As discussed [previously](#meld-header), both variables (conceptually, columns in tables) and objects have an offset and a length provided in the header.
 In the case of a variable, the data that is extracted from that location in the file will be a **list** of values in `msgpack` format.
 The values in that list represent the values for the specified solution variables (first row first, last row last).
 In the case of an object, the data that is extracted from that location in the file will be a **map** where the keys in the map represent the fields present in the object and the values associated with those keys are the field values.

 ### Header Size